Patoche692/ZenditeEngineV2/README.md

 # Zendite Engine

-To run the project, do the following:
+A small scale 3D game engine written in C++ using OpenGL.

+## Prerequisites

-1. Be using the Windows 10 operating system (Windows 11 might work, but I have not tested it)
+1. Use the Windows 10/11 operating system
 2. Ensure you have CMAKE installed and added to the system path on your computer.
 3. Ensure you have Visual Studio 2022 installed with the C++ workload.

+## Build

 If the above are all as stated, perform the following steps: